DCS-Skunkworks/dcs-bios/SECURITY.md

 ### Supported Versions

-Openbeta
+The latest release version will be kept patched against security vulnerabilities.
+Due to the nature of dcs-bios, past versions are not supported.

 ### Reporting a Vulnerability

-Use Github Issue to report a vulnerability.
+**Do not report security issues via GitHub**.
+Please contact a staff member on our [Discord](https://discord.gg/5svGwKX) if you wish to report a security vulnerability.